- Things You Should Know

 - Print Specs

-This premium bamboo cardstock is acid and chlorine-free, biodegradable and recyclable, so you can feel great knowing you've made a green choice when you print your rack cards.
+This premium, sustainable bamboo card stock is acid and chlorine-free, biodegradable and recyclable, so you can feel great making a green choice when you print your rack cards.

 Colour Will Be Muted And Subtle